 Watch this video to find out more about 'the sponge effect':

 We invest a lot of effort protecting our catchments from the following threats to our drinking water:

 Bushfires impact the quality and quantity of our water:

-We’re often the first to respond to fires in the catchments, and try to stop them spreading by:
+We’re often the first to respond to fires in the catchments with our seasonal firefighters, and try to stop them spreading by:

 - strategic planned burns that reduce the risk of intense bushfires

 - maintaining more than 600 kilometres of fire breaks and 1,860 kilometres of roads for firefighters

 - identifying fires as soon as they start — using a lightning tracker tool, fire towers and firefighter patrols.

 We restrict access to our protected catchments to avoid contaminating our drinking water.
 Security teams perform regular patrols, and serious offences like camping, fishing, motorcycle riding or shooting may be dealt with in court.